josh-collinsworth/joco-sveltekit/src/routes/blog/posts/sveltekit-breaking-changes.md

 Again, the `posts` folder _could_ be named `posts.json`, if you wanted to keep the path the same.
 It really just depends what you want the route to look like when visited in the browser; there's no practical difference. (_In the new example above, the route would be `/api/posts`, with no filetype suffix; renaming the folder to `posts.json` would make the route `/api/posts.json`._)

-Another change to be aware of: **previously, SvelteKit handled setting the proper headers for our endpoint responses, as well as converting the data to the proper format**. (_It could do all this easily, since we were required to put the data type in the file name._)
+Another change to be aware of: previously, SvelteKit handled setting the proper headers for our endpoint responses, as well as converting the data to the proper format. (_It could do all this easily, since we were required to put the data type in the file name._)

 ```js
 // Previously: